bhusalc-bipin/Parstagram/Readme.md

 # Parstagram

-This is an Instagram clone with a custom Parse backend that allows a user to post photos, view a global photos feed, and add comments!
+This is a very simple clone of Instagram with a custom Parse backend that allows a user to post photos, view a global photos feed, and add comments!

 ## User Stories